- Client

 RESEARCH METHODS

-• Key findings from Field Studies/Field research activities
+- Key findings from Field Studies/Field research activities

-It helps us to make sure we don’t overlook some good and existing strategies)
+(It helps us to make sure we don’t overlook some good and existing strategies) - Baymard Institute research findings and suggestions

-(Help you design more focused studies)
+(Help you design more focused studies) - Analytics and Impact of each iteration

-Usually, after tackling real challenges and making bold moves, we shuffle to it by doing micro-optimizations)
+(Usually, after tackling real challenges and making bold moves, we shuffle to it by doing micro-optimizations)